 Kifune Shrine is one of the best-hidden gems in the historic city of Kyoto.
-You visit all year-round and be met with stunning scenery but in winter, Kifune Shrine is absolutely gorgeous.
+You visit all year-round and be met with stunning scenery, but Kifune Shrine is absolutely gorgeous in winter.
 It will transform into the embodiment of what winter wonderland is like in Japan is all about.
 At night and only when it’s snowing, a light-up event is held on the Kifune Shrine and turns everything so dreamlike.

 The Blue Pond

 The Blue Pond is located in a dense patch of forest near the town of Biei in the Hokkaido Prefecture.
 The pond looks like something from another planet as the waters contain traces of chemicals that turn its color into different shades of blue that changes by the season.
-The Blue Pond was made from a hollow that was a result of an excavation to prevent mudslides in the area.
-During the winter, the striking blue of the water makes a striking contrast with the surrounding white snow on the landscape.
+The Blue Pond was made from a hollow that resulted from an excavation to prevent mudslides in the area.
+During the winter, the water’s striking blue makes a striking contrast with the surrounding white snow on the landscape.

 Travel to Nikko in Tochigi Prefecture to visit the most lavishly decorated shrine in Japan, Nikko Toshogu Shrine.
-The shrine also serves as the mausoleum of Tokugawa Ieyasu, the founder and first shogun of the Tokugawa Shogunate who ruled over Japan for over three centuries.
-You can admire the traditional and lavish Japanese architecture of the shrine that during the snowy season, transforms you in a winter wonderland.
+The shrine also serves as the mausoleum of Tokugawa Ieyasu, the founder and first shogun of the Tokugawa Shogunate, who ruled over Japan for over three centuries.
+You can admire the traditional and lavish Japanese architecture of the shrine that, during the snowy season, transforms you into a winter wonderland.

-Hakuba is home to the Snow Monkeys of the Jigokudani Monkey Park mentioned above and it was also where the 1998 Nagano Winter Olympics was hosted.
-Hakuba became internationally known because of the 1998 Winter Olympics and now Hakuba’s 11 ski resorts attract snow sports enthusiasts all over the world because this is where one of the few places where they can test their test ski skills on Olympic class facilities.
+Hakuba is home to the Snow Monkeys of the Jigokudani Monkey Park mentioned above, and it was also where the 1998 Nagano Winter Olympics was hosted.
+Hakuba became internationally known because of the 1998 Winter Olympics.
+Now Hakuba’s 11 ski resorts attract snow sports enthusiasts worldwide because this is where one of the few places where they can test their test ski skills on Olympic class facilities.

-Located in Central Japan, Shirakawa-go Village is the charming and rustic farm village that is listed in the UNESCO World Heritage site for its traditional gasshou-zukuri structured farmhouses, some of which are over 250 years old.
+Located in Central Japan, Shirakawa-go Village is a charming and rustic farm village listed in the UNESCO World Heritage site for its traditional gasshou-zukuri structured farmhouses over 250 years old.
 These houses and their thatched roofs are built without a single nail and are designed to withstand heavy snowfall that comes every year during the winter season.
-The village also hosts lighting events when the snow comes and paired with the rustic architecture, makes Shirakawa-go look dreamlike.
+The village also hosts lighting events when the snow comes and pairs with the rustic architecture, makes Shirakawa-go look dreamlike.

 Tokyo’s Winter Illuminations

-Of course, the list wouldn’t be complete if we don’t mention the winter illuminations in Tokyo.
-In the winter season, Tokyo hosts several winter illumination displays, the most popular of which are the ones at Marunouchi and Tokyo Station.
-These places in Tokyo brightens up with all the lights put up for the winter and is truly a sight to behold.
+Of course, the list wouldn’t be complete if we don’t mention Tokyo’s winter illuminations.
+In the winter season, Tokyo hosts several winter illumination displays, the most popular ones at Marunouchi and Tokyo Station.
+These places in Tokyo brighten up with all the lights put up for the winter and truly a sight.
 Entire streets and historical buildings are covered with bright lights that only the Japanese people and their innovation can produce.

 - The 8 Best Places to Visit in Southeast Asia